-If you reside in Montgomery County and are an unpaid, live-in, primary caregiver for a child with intellectual/developmental disabilities, challenging behaviors, or functional disabilities, you may apply for respite care from The Arc Montgomery County.
+If you reside in Montgomery County and are an unpaid, primary caregiver for a child with intellectual/developmental disabilities, challenging behaviors, or functional disabilities, and living in the same household, you may apply for respite coordination from The Arc Montgomery County.

 Our respite program can provide short-term relief for a few hours, a day, a weekend, or sometimes longer.
 However, respite care is not a substitute for ongoing child care, school or alternative child care.
 It's just a way to support families who take care of their loved ones at home.
 Families can choose from many respite care venues, including the family home, community and recreational programs, camps, and approved respite facilities.

 Click here to learn how a respite caregiver can (and cannot) support your family.

 Currently, income eligibility requirements are being waived.
 These requirements may be reinstated, which could impact eligibility for respite coordination.